 Separation Anxiety in Adults

 Separation anxiety is not as well studied in adults as in children.
 Since its recognition as an adult disorder, estimates of the prevalence of separation anxiety have varied.
-Some studies have estimated that about 0.9–1.9% of adults have separation anxiety disorder, while others estimate that it impacts around 6.6% of adults.
+Some studies have estimated that about 0.9–1.9% of adults have a separation anxiety disorder, while others estimate that it impacts around 6.6% of adults.
 Separation anxiety disorder is more common among people who have experienced a traumatic event.

 Sometimes parents, especially new mothers, develop separation anxiety around their children, particularly in cases where the mother experiences a stressful pregnancy.